AlgoTradingHub/theplatform-book/source/plugins.md

 }
 ```

-Define registration function, that will be called on reagent creation:
+Define registration function that will be called on reagent creation:

 ```Rust
 #[unwind(allowed)]